WebAssembly/design/AstSemantics.md

    most significant bit and 0 in the remaining bits.
- - a NaN with the sign bit of the operand and a fraction field consisting of 1 in the most significant bit, followed by all but the most significant bits of the fraction field of the operand, followed by all 0s.
+ - a NaN with the sign bit of the operand and a fraction field consisting of 1 in the most significant bit, followed by all but the most significant bit of the fraction field of the operand, followed by all 0s.

 If the operand of demotion is a NaN, the result is nondeterministically chosen between the following:
  - a NaN with a nondeterministic sign bit and a fraction field with 1 in the most significant bit and 0 in the remaining bits.
- - a NaN with the sign bit of the operand and a fraction field consisting of 1 in the most significant bit, followed by as many of all but the most significant bit of the fraction field of the operand as fit.
+ - a NaN with the sign bit of the operand and a fraction field consisting of 1 in the most significant bit, followed by all but the most significant bit of the fraction field of the operand, discarding the least significant bits that don't fit.

 Reinterpretations always succeed.